-To initiate your appeal, you or your representative can mail or FAX a letter to us about the coverage you are requesting and why you feel the denial should be overturned.
-(If your appeal qualifies as an expedited appeal, you may contact us by telephone.
-Please see section VII.B.3.
-The Expedited Appeal Process for the expedited appeal procedures.
+To initiate your appeal, you or your representative can contact us about the coverage you are requesting and why you feel the denial should be overturned.
+Any appeal may be filed in person, by mail, by fax, by telephone and electronically via the secure online member portal.
+If your appeal qualifies as an expedited appeal, you may contact us by telephone.
+Please see section VI.B.3.
+The Expedited Appeal Process for the expedited review procedure.